slunsford/seanlunsford.com/src/posts/2026-03-21 Charting New Territory.md

 {% chart 'claude-adoption' %}

-Because they're HTML + CSS instead of images, they can adapt and resize to fit the page and device they're on, be responsive to light/dark mode, and they can be styled to match the website—and without running client-side Javascript.
+Because they're HTML + CSS instead of images, they can adapt and resize to fit the page and device they're on, be responsive to light/dark mode, and be styled to match the website—and without running client-side Javascript.

 The chart above is relevant to Uncharted for multiple reasons.
 The genesis of the project was a two-page Wrapped-style website I put together for work to document what I did last year, based primarily on GitHub data.
 Since the C-Suite is very interested in any applications of AI within the company, I also added some numbers and the above chart to demonstrate my adoption of [Claude Code](https://claude.com/product/claude-code), which by the end of the year had become a key part of my development workflow.